 What is Public Liability Insurance?

-Public liability (PL) insurance is the most common type of business insurance for a reason.
+Public liability (PL) insurance protects businesses against claims made by third parties if personal injury or property damage occurs on the business premises or while working off-site.
+PL insurance is the most common type of business insurance for a reason.
 Most businesses face some exposure to third party liability risk and public liability insurance can protect a business financially from the litigation costs and compensation payments that can follow certain types of accidents.
 If your business unintentionally causes bodily injury or property damage to a third party, public liability can cover:

 - Legal costs